ta-data-bcn/Project-Week-2-Barcelona/your-project/README.md

 The datasets that do not contain information about Barcelona:
 - Information about average wages worldwide
     - [OECD Data](https://data.oecd.org/earnwage/average-wages.htm)
-From the datasets mention above, data was processed and standarized into new datasets for data comparison.
+<br>From the datasets mention above, data was processed and standarized into new datasets for data comparison.

 ## Database
 Our database is comprised by multiple datasets that are connected to each other by the Barcelona's district and Barcelona's neighbourhood, being the complete_dataset the link (the center point) between them all.

 Different tables were created but again all are related by the district as a common value and derive from the complete_dataset.

 ## Workflow